Pelargonium graveolens: Etymology

-Pelargonium graveolens is an erect, multi-branched shrub, that grows up to 1.5 m and has a spread of 1 m.
-The leaves are deeply incised, velvety and soft to the touch (due to glandular hairs).
-The flowers vary from pale pink to almost white and the plant flowers from August to January.
-The leaves may be strongly rose-scented, although the leaf shape and scent vary.
-Some plants are very strongly scented and others have little or no scent.
-Some leaves are deeply incised and others less so, being slightly lobed like P. capitatum.

-Common names and synonyms
+Common names

-Common names include rose geranium, sweet scented geranium, old fashion rose geranium, and rose-scent geranium.

 Pelargonium graveolens is also known by taxonomic synonyms Geranium terebinthinaceum Cav. and Pelargonium terebinthinaceum (Cav.)
 Desf.
 "Rose geranium" is sometimes used to refer to Pelargonium incrassatum (Andrews) Sims or its synonym Pelargonium roseum (Andrews) DC. – the herbal name.
 Commercial vendors often list the source of geranium or rose geranium essential oil as Pelargonium graveolens, regardless of its botanical name.

+Distribution

+It is native to Mozambique and Zimbabwe in southern, tropical Africa, and South Africa (Cape Province, Transvaal).
+Pelargoniums have been cultivated in South Africa and Namibia for at least 200 years.
+The plant is also found in the Canary Islands, Corsica, Costa Rica, Cuba, the Dominican Republic, Haiti, southwestern Mexico, and Puerto Rico, where it has been introduced.

 Cultivars and hybrids

 Many plants are cultivated under the species name "Pelargonium graveolens" but differ from wild specimens as they are of hybrid origin (probably a cross between P. graveolens, P. capitatum and/or P. radens).
 There are many cultivars and they have a wide variety of scents, including rose, citrus, mint and cinnamon as well as various fruits.
 Cultivars and hybrids include: